CHEMISTRY ALUMNI REUNION 2020 - 2021

 Join us as we celebrate 104 years of Chemistry at UBC!

-Our second virtual event will feature guest lectures from inspirational chemistry alumni.
-Come and see old friends and favourite professors, as we take a moment to recognize the outstanding accomplishments and contributions of our alumni, current students, faculty and staff.
+Our second virtual event will feature guest lectures from inspirational chemistry alumni, a brief virtual department tour and more prizes!
+Come and see old friends and favourite professors, as we take a moment to recognize the outstanding accomplishments and contributions of our alumni and hear what they are doing now.

 Free event and prize draw!
 Advance registration is required.